Western Australia Wildflowers Guide: When + Where to See Them

 Western Australia Wildflower Season

-Peak wildflower season in Perth is usually September, followed by the South West of WA and Esperance peaking in October and November.
+Western Australia’s wildflower season begins in the northwest from June, spreading down to the Coral Coast and Golden Outback wheatbelt region from August.
+Peak wildflower season in Perth is usually September, followed by the South West of WA and Esperance peaking in October and November as you head further south.

 Field of Everlastings Coalseam

-Coalseam Conservation Park everlastings in 2021
+Coalseam Conservation Park everlastings in full bloom during my first visit in September 2021

-WA wildflower season dates will vary each year depending on the amount of rainfall earlier in the year.
+The wildflower season dates will vary each year depending on the amount of rainfall earlier in the year.
 In general, more rain earlier in the year means a bumper season for wildflowers come August.

-• 2021: one of the best seasons in recent years
+• 2021: one of the best seasons in recent years (and my first year taking a wildflower road trip – great timing!)

 “Those who visit during the season will still see flowers.
 The beauty with mother nature is that she puts on a show with different flowers reaching their peak at different times so that there is always something to see.”

-• To stay up to date with the projected WA wildflower’s best time or full bloom forecast, you should follow the local visitor centres on Facebook.
+To stay up to date with the projected WA wildflowers’ best time or full bloom forecast, you should follow the local visitor centres on Facebook.
 They post weekly to fortnightly updates in the lead-up to wildflower season.
 Check out the Mullewa Visitor Centre, Mingenew Visitor Centre and Morowa Visitor Centre.

 Where to See Wildflowers in WA